 In SimCity, you’re given the role of mayor in a brand new city – you’re in control of buildings, facilities, taxes and more.
-Things get very complicated as your city expands in SimCity and the level of micro-management needed to run a successful city could easily rival high-level Starcraft.
-Regarding game complexity, SimCity was certainly one of the best DOS games ever launch.
+Things get very complicated as your city expands in SimCity and the level of micromanagement needed to run a successful city could easily rival high-level Starcraft.
+Regarding game complexity, SimCity was certainly one of the best DOS games ever launched.

 14. Prince of Persia

 The original Prince of Persia title was an absolute classic.
 It launched in 1990 for DOS and a few other platforms and completely redefined the action/adventure and 2D platforming game genre.

 While Prince of Persia may not have had many successful appearances in the video game world within the last decade, its influences are still seen in many other popular platformers today, which makes the original one of the best DOS games to hit the globe.

 If you don’t know what Pac-Man is, give it a download now.
 There’s no denying that Pac-Man was one of the first real video games ever to make it big time.

 The icon that is Pac-Man has outlived many other video game greats, and new games with the Pac-Man name are still being made today.
 There’s no doubt that Pac-Man is worth the experience.
 It sits there among some of the best arcade games of all time, such as Space Invaders and Frogger.

 Lemmings 2 – The Tribe is a puzzle focused video game that was released in 1993.
 The Lemmings franchise has had its roots firmly in many 90s kids hearts, and for a good reason.